NGO Website Development: How to Make Your Site a Success

 • Headers for content.
 Clearly titling your content makes it easier for users with visual disabilities and those using screen reader technology to jump to different sections to find the information they need.
 A good CMS with front-end editing capabilities will allow you to do this without having to code it yourself.

 Many accessibility guidelines require the assistance of a professional web developer.
 However, there are several steps you can take on your own, so long as you’ve invested in the right non-technical CMS.
 There are several other tips you should follow, but these should serve as a good starting point.
-Visit our web accessibility guide to get NGO website design ideas and learn more about making your website accessible to all users.

 Examples of Top NGO Websites